Venice 2 Days: First Timers Will Fall In Love!

 Got More than 2 days in Venice?

-If you were blessed to extend your stay in Venice an extra day or two, I’ve added some extra attractions that you might want to visit!
+If you were blessed to extend your stay for more than 2 days, I’ve added some extra attractions that you might want to visit!

 Palazzo Contarini del Bovolo (San Marco)